 In June 2005, we received a partial payment of \$7.7 million from the settlement of our claim in a class action lawsuit known as "In re: High Fructose Com Syrup Antitrust Litigation Master File No. 95-1477 in the United States District Court for the Central District of Illinois".
 The lawsuit related to purchases of high fructose corn syrup made by the Company and others.
 The settlement amount was allocated to each class action recipient based on the proportion of its purchases to total purchases by all class action recipients.
-The amount received, less offsets and expenses of \$.5 million, were recorded as a reduction in cost of sales in the six-month period ended October 29, 2005.
-Subsequent to October 29, 2005, the Company received \$1.2 million, representing the final payment due under the settlement.
-Such amount will be recorded in the third quarter ended January 28, 2006 as a reduction in cost of sales.
+The amount received, less offsets and expenses of \$.5 million, was recorded as a reduction in cost of sales in the first quarter of fiscal 2006.
+In November 2005, the Company received \$1.2 million, representing the final payment due under the settlement.
+Such amount was recorded in the third quarter ended January 28, 2006 as a reduction in cost of sales.